Skip to content

 Sort

-In a rule block, the rules must be alphabetically sorted.
+In a rule block, all rules must be alphabetically sorted.

 Similar purpose

-When some rules share similar purpose, they may be sorted together.
-Eg:
+When some rules share similar purposes, they may be sorted together.
+E.g.:

 /etc/machine-id r,